boscoh/uniprot/readme.md

 1. Map between types of protein seqids (sequence identifiers)

-2. Fetch metadata for proteins such as organism, the sequence and GO annotations.
+2. Fetch metadata for proteins such as organism, sequence and GO annotations.

 ## Installation